hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 the [privacy marker transaction](../../../private-networks/concepts/privacy/private-transactions/processing.md) is submitted to the transaction pool, not the private transaction itself.
 :::

+## Sequenced transaction Pool

+Transactions are processed strictly in the order they are received, ensuring fairness and predictability.
+While sequenced transaction pools may lack the flexibility of layered pools, they excel in maintaining a consistent and transparent transaction order, which is often a critical requirement in private blockchain environments.

 ## Layered transaction pool